Home » Getting Started » Info for New Saddle Hunters

 Review and understand the climbing methods.
 Think about what you methods interest you and in what order you might tackle them.

-Review and understand the climbing systems, and think about what system(s) you want to build.
+Review and understand the climbing systems, and think about what system(s) you want to build based on your priorities and mission statement.

 2: Make a plan